Emerald Mine: Sequels and legacy

 Kingsoft developed and published Emerald Mine 2, the game's sequel, in 1988 with 100 new levels.
 A level editor was included, which triggered the creation of thousands of levels by players.

 In 1990, Kingsoft published a selection of levels created by players, called Emerald Mine 3: Professional.
 It was panned by critics, citing the game being lazy, with Power Play magazine saying "[The third part] has been cobbled too unlovingly.
 No question, the game mechanics and elements are still fine invented, but they should have removed the dust layer lying on it."
 Amiga Joker was also highly critical of the game's presentation commenting; "There's no change on graphics and sound […], all technical details like animation and scrolling appear substantially dated."

-In 1994, Almathera published a collection of 14,160 levels on over 80 compact disks, titled Emerald Mines.
+In 1994, Almathera published a collection of 14,160 levels on compact disk for the Amiga CD32, titled Emerald Mines.
 It received a better critical reception than that of EM3, with Amiga Games commenting that the gameplay was as good as ever, "This Boulder Dash clone doesn't come up with spectacular graphics, but the addicting game principle and over 10,000 levels should guarantee playing fun for months."
 Amiga Joker also commented on the gameplay; "The game elements are in such an abundance and variants that variety is presented truly in the whole lot. [...
 But since it is imbalanced] it is more a CD for fans [...]

 Emerald Mine's levels and assets formed part of the basis for Rocks'n'Diamonds, another clone of Boulder Dash and a free and open-source game, along with Supaplex.